tayyab-dev-official/Quizzical/README.md

 ## 🙏 Acknowledgments

 - [Open Trivia Database](https://opentdb.com/) for providing the quiz questions
-- [Scrimba](https://scrimba.com/) for the learning platform and project inspiration
 - React and Vite teams for the amazing development tools

 ## 📞 Contact